mwhamgenomics/mwhamgenomics.github.io/_posts/2016-06-23-deploying_python_modules.md

         egcg_core/
             __init__.py

 \_\_init\_\_.py used to set a variable called `__version__` by parsing version.txt.
-This worked fine when the module was run from source, but not when run as a setup.py installation, as `version.txt` was not part of the egcg_core module.
+This worked fine when the module was run from source, but not when run as a setup.py installation, as `version.txt` was not installed with `egcg_core`.
 There are ways of specifying data files to be installed along with the module, but it's far easier and cleaner in this case to just set `__version__` directly in \_\_init\_\_.py.
 The reason we used a version.txt originally was so we could parse the file for version information both at runtime and at the point of deploying a new Git tag via a versioning script.

 version.txt: